Herbal Supplements

 What is herbal medicine?

-Herbal medicine is the use of various plant parts, including roots, seeds, leaves and flowers, for medicinal purposes.2 The practice of herbal medicine, also known as Herbalism, has a long history of use dating back to as early as 3,000 BC.
-The extent of which plants can be used for medicinal purposes has not yet been proven (or disproven) by scientific research.
+Herbal medicine is the use of various plant parts, including roots, seeds, leaves, and flowers, for medicinal purposes.2 The practice of herbal medicine, also known as herbalism, has a long history of use dating back to as early as 3,000 BC.
+The extent to which plants can be used for medicinal purposes has not yet been proven by scientific research.
 However, some people find that they have a beneficial effect as a supplement.

 The most commonly used medicinal herbs for IBD include: